wcoastsands/input-debugger/README.md

 Nikkolai's Input Debugger is a utility for logging joystick axis and button inputs in Unity.

-Please see the the [Wiki] for more details.
-Also see [CHANGELOG.md](CHANGELOG.md) for a list of releases and notable changes.
+Please see [CHANGELOG.md](CHANGELOG.md) for a list of releases and notable changes, and see the the [Wiki] for more info.

 ## Getting Started